aultimus/baconometer/README.md

 1. Standup the database.
 Run `make run-neo4j`
 2. Open the project folder in VS Code.
 3. Go to the Run and Debug panel (play icon in the sidebar).
-4. Select "Python: Flask" from the dropdown.
+4. Select "Python: Debugger Flask" from the dropdown.
 5. Click the green "Run" button or press F5.
 6. Set breakpoints in your Python files as needed.